 “Fostering Inclusive Environments for Culturally and Linguistically Diverse Learners”

 Francisco Rios, Ph.
 D., is Dean of the Woodring College of Education at Western Washington University.
 His research interests include teachers of color, Latinos in education, and preservice teacher education with a multicultural focus.
 Francisco served as the Senior Associate Editor of Multicultural Perspectives, the Journal of the National Association for Multicultural Education.
 Francisco serves as President of the National Association for Multicultural Education from November 2014-November 2016.

-Access to the live and archived keynote and faculty development lectures can be found on LiveStream.
+Access to the live and archived keynote and faculty development lectures are linked.

 Dr. Ernst-Slavit is professor of education and ELL at Washington State University-Vancouver.
 She teaches courses in sociolinguistics, literacy and biliteracy, research on second language teaching and learning, ESL methods, and critical issues in the education of Latino students.
 She investigates language and education in culturally and linguistically diverse settings using ethnographic and sociolinguistic perspectives.
 She has won multiple awards, has presented at the local, national and international levels, and has a multitude of published works.

 Dr. Rios is the dean of Woodring College of Education at Western Washington University.
 Rios’ research interests include teachers of color, Latinos in education and pre-service teacher education with Association for Multicultural Education, and is the current president of the National Association for Multicultural Education.

 Dr. French is an associate professor in elementary education and director of the Center for Education, Equity and Diversity at Western Washington University.
 Kristen’s engaged scholarship includes multicultural teacher education, indigenous education, decolonizing theory and critical performative pedagogy.